 Omeprazole is an inhibitor of gastric acid secretion.
 When given on a daily basis, omeprazole inhibits the enzyme system regarded as the acid (proton) pump within the gastric mucosa of the stomach by binding to the enzyme and blocking the first step of acid production.

-Even though it is dosed orally, Gastropell Daily does not act directly on the stomach fluid as it is ingested.
+Even though it is dosed orally, Gastropell Daily does not act directly on the stomach fluid.
 The drug passes through the stomach to the small intestine, where it is absorbed and travels via the bloodstream to the acid secreting cells of the stomach.

 The powerful antisecretory effect of Gastropell Daily causes a dramatic reduction in the acidity of stomach fluid within days of commencing treatment, and because the gastric fluid is no longer irritating to the stomach lining, ulcers then heal spontaneously within two weeks.
 Continuation with reduced daily dosing then prevents ulcers from recurring.

-The lower region of the stomach is permanently exposed to gastric acid and has a prostaglandin protective mechanism, which guards against acid attack.
-The squamous mucosa in the upper region of the stomach has, however, no inherent protection and frequent splashing with gastric acid fluid soon erodes the lining to cause spot lesions, which can develop into deep haemorrhaging ulcers within weeks.
+The lower region of the stomach is permanently exposed to gastric acid and has innate protective mechanisms, which guard against acid attack.
+The squamous mucosa in the upper region of the stomach has no inherent protection and frequent splashing with gastric fluid soon erodes the lining to cause spot lesions, which can develop into deep haemorrhaging ulcers within weeks.

-For the stabled performance of horse given two or three feeds a day, the stomach is left for long periods without ingestion of feed and without the mat of ingesta on the surface of the stomach fluid that helps to contain the acidic fluid.
-This exposure to acid is then increased during intense exercise when the stomach volume is reduced to half that of the rested horse and the gastric acid is forced into the squamous region where it attacks the stomach lining.
+For horses and ponies fed intermittently, the stomach is left for long periods without ingestion of feed and without the mat of ingesta that helps to contain the acidic fluid.
+This exposure to acid is then increased during exercise when the stomach volume is reduced to half that of the rested horse and the gastric acid is forced up into the squamous region where it attacks the stomach lining.

-The pattern of regular sessions of intense training and long periods of the day without ingestion of feed is, however, well tolerated by the performance horse in training if gastric acid secretion is blocked by Gastropell Daily – every day – and the gastric fluid is then not aggressive to the stomach lining.
+The pattern of regular sessions of intense training and long periods of the day without ingestion of feed is, however, well tolerated by the performance horse in training if gastric acid secretion is blocked by Gastropell Daily – every day.

 DOSAGE AND ADMINISTRATION

-Adult Horses - Treatment Dose - 10 mL/500 kg BW (1.0 mg/kg BW) once daily for two weeks followed by daily maintenance dosing.
+Adult Horses: Treatment Dose - 10 mL/500 kg BW (1.0 mg/kg BW) once daily for 2 to 4 weeks followed by daily maintenance dosing.